-Ken Meter has performed statewide (or provincial) food system assessments in twelve states: Arkansas, California, Hawai’i, Indiana, Manitoba, Minnesota, Nebraska, New Mexico, Ohio, South Carolina, Virginia, & West Virginia.
-Mississippi and Alaska are coming soon!
-Four of these are in-depth, and linked below.
+Ken Meter has performed statewide (or provincial) food system assessments in thirteen states: Arkansas, California, Hawai’i, Indiana, Manitoba, Minnesota, Mississippi, Nebraska, New Mexico, Ohio, South Carolina, Virginia, & West Virginia.
+Alaska is coming soon!
+Five of these are in-depth, and linked below.
 The others can be accessed by clicking on the box at the right.

 South Carolina: Making Small Farms Big Business (2013)

 Hoosier Farmer?
 Emerging Food Systems in Indiana (2012)

 Ohio’s Food Systems: Farms at the Heart of it All (2011)

 Many local foods efforts find, when they try to start food hubs, that there is not nearly enough supply of locally grown produce to pay for the operation of an entire warehouse.
 This poses a dilemma for local foods leaders: do you build an aggregation center and hope that farmers will surface to fill it, or do you work to expand farm production when there is no central place to take the product?
 Harder still, supply and demand must be in balance at each step of the way, or the situation will be unstable.
 How do you move forward?

 Ken Meter’s essay suggests refocusing the question as: how do we build the web of relationships required to support a food hub?
 This places less attention on whether a specific business succeeds, and more on the relationships of trust needed to support a supply network: what might be called the Food Web.
 Read more.